-- Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another standard that has been approved by EPA as meeting the goals of ENERGY STAR. - Products shall have the applied level of functionality enabled and configured by default upon shipment.
+- Products shall meet a non-proprietary Full Network Connectivity standard such as ECMA 393 or another solution that has been approved by EPA as meeting the goals of ENERGY STAR. - Products shall have the applied level of functionality in Table 4 or Table 5 enabled and configured by default upon shipment.